 For today’s activity, we used some of the supplies from recycle bin and some stuff we had at home to create simple counting activity for toddler.
 Counting roses activity helps with learning numbers 1-5 and doubles as fine motor skill practice.

-Few items you will need to prepare in advance for today’s activity:
+Few items you will need to prepare in advance for counting roses activity:

-- small medicine bottles from recycle bin (although any small cups or glasses you have on hands would work as well)
+- small medicine bottles from recycle bin (although any small cups / containers or glasses you have on hands would work as well)

 - mini roses